linode/docs/docs/development/go/file-io/index.md

 }
 {{< /file >}}

-The desired task is taken care of by the `os.O_APPEND` flag of the `os.OpenFile()` function that tells Go to write at the end of the file.
-Additionally, the `os.O_CREATE` flag will make `os.OpenFile()` to create the file if it does not exist, which is pretty handy.
+The actual appending is taken care of by the `os.O_APPEND` flag of the `os.OpenFile()` function.
+This flag tells Go to write at the end of the file.
+Additionally, the `os.O_CREATE` flag will make `os.OpenFile()` create the file if it does not exist, which is pretty handy.
 Apart from that, the information is written to the file using `fmt.Fprintf()`.

-The `append.go` program generates no output when executed successfully – in this case it was executed as `go run append.go "123" /tmp/data.txt`.
+The `append.go` program generates no output when executed successfully.
+In this example, it was executed as `go run append.go "123" /tmp/data.txt`.
 However, the contents of `/tmp/data.txt` will not be the same:

     cat /tmp/data.txt
 {{< output >}}